grant-i/Project_4/README.md

 # Nutritional Price Prediction Project

 This project aims to create a predictive model that estimates the pricing of food products based on their nutritional content.
-The main goal is to understand the relationship between nutrient values and price, and evaluate whether certain foods are overpriced or underpriced.
+The main goal is to understand the relationship between nutrient values and price so it is possible to evaluate whether certain foods are overpriced or underpriced using this metric.

 ## Project Structure